house-of-abbey/scratch_vhdl/docs/README.md

 ## Getting Started

-These are split into separate pages as follows:
+Full installation instructions are detailed in the accompanying [Word document](https://github.com/house-of-abbey/scratch_vhdl/blob/main/docs/Training/Scratch%20VHDL%20User%20Guide.docx).
+These links will give you some idea of what is involved, and are split into separate pages as follows:

 * **Installation**
   * [ModelSim](modelsim_installation.md)